PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 You need to install at least PaddlePaddle-1.5 python package `pip install paddlepaddle==1.5`.

 ## 1. How to generate INT8 MKL-DNN QAT model
 You can refer to the unit test in [test_quantization_mkldnn_pass.py](test_quantization_mkldnn_pass.py).
 Users firstly use PaddleSlim quantization strategy to get a saved fake QAT model by [QuantizationFreezePass](https://github.com/PaddlePaddle/models/tree/develop/PaddleSlim/quant_low_level_api), then use the `TransformForMkldnnPass` to get the graph which can be run with MKL-DNN INT8 kernel.
-In Paddle Release 1.5, this pass only support `conv2d` and `depthwise_conv2d`.
+In Paddle Release 1.5, this pass only supports `conv2d` and `depthwise_conv2d` with single scale quantization for weights.

 ```python
     import paddle.fluid as fluid